hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 Archimedean copulas and elliptical copulas, though powerful by themselves to capture nonlinear relations for two random variables, may suffer from the degree to which they can be calibrated to data.
-While using a pure empirical copula may subject to overfit, a mixed copula that can calibrate the upper and lower tail dependency usually describes the dependency structure really well for its flexibility.
+While using a pure empirical copula may subject to overfiting, a mixed copula that can calibrate the upper and lower tail dependency usually describes the dependency structure really well for its flexibility.

 .. figure:: images/AMGN_HD_MixCop.png